Corey Payne: Playing career

 He played his junior football with the Chester Hill Hornets.

 Payne made his NRL debut in round 1 of the 2005 NRL season, scoring a try against Canterbury-Bankstown.
 He played in the club's preliminary final defeat against the Wests Tigers during the same season.

 Late in 2009, it was announced that Payne had signed for the 2010 NRL season with Canterbury, where he had played in lower grades.

 However, an injury to his shoulder in the pre-season threatened to sideline him for the rest of the year.
 He made his debut for Canterbury-Bankstown in the last round of the 2010 NRL season.

 Payne was nominated for the Ken Stephen Medal for his contributions to rugby league off the field, and is well known for community and charity work.
-He graduated from the University of Sydney with a bachelor's degree in Commerce.
+He graduated from the University of Sydney with a bachelor's degree in commerce.

 In the 2012 NRL season, Payne made 27 appearances for Canterbury as the club won the Minor Premiership and reached the 2012 NRL Grand Final.
-Payne played from the bench as Canterbury lost the decider 14-4 at ANZ Stadium.
-Payne retired from rugby league at the age of 28.
+Payne played from the bench as Canterbury lost the decider 14–4 at ANZ Stadium.
 Payne retired from rugby league at the age of 28.